JonJagger/cyber-dojo/readme.txt

 Getting files off the VirtualBox TurnKey Linux server
 =====================================================
 These were the steps I took...
- 0. don't boot the Virtual Box TurnKey Linux server yet
+ 0. don't boot the VirtualBox TurnKey Linux server yet
  1. insert a USB stick
- 2. in Virtual Box add a filter for the USB stick
+ 2. in VirtualBox add a filter for the USB stick
  3. remove the USB stick
- 4. boot the Virtual Box server and note its IP address (eg 192.168.61.25)
+ 4. boot the VirtualBox server and note its IP address (eg 192.168.61.25)
- 5. open a browser page to the Virtual Box server (eg 192.168.61.25:12320)
+ 5. open a browser page to the VirtualBox server (eg 192.168.61.25:12320)
  6. login (you need username and password for this, see above)
  7. insert the USB stick
  8. find the name of the USB device, eg sdb1